couchbaselabs/try-cb-php/README.md

 As the provided `docker-compose.yml` sets up dependencies between the services, to make startup as smooth and automatic as possible, we also provide an alternative `mix-and-match.yml`.
 We'll look at a few useful scenarios here.

 ### Bring your own database
-If you wish to run this application against your own configuration of Couchbase Server, you will need version 7.0.0 beta or later with the `travel-sample` bucket setup.
+If you wish to run this application against your own configuration of Couchbase Server, you will need version 7.0.0 or later with the `travel-sample` bucket setup.

 > **_NOTE:_** If you are not using Docker to start up the Database, or the provided wrapper wait-for-couchbase.sh, you will need to create a full text search index on travel-sample bucket called 'hotels-index'.
 You can do this via the following command: